Published November 2020

-The largest producers of SAPs are Nippon Shokubai, BASF, and Evonik, which together have about 50% of global capacity.
-All three have been building capacity in recent years.
-However, producers in China and South Korea have also been rapidly increasing production, which has led to depressed pricing.
-Costs have decreased since 2014 because of lower-priced acrylic acid feedstock, which is derived from propylene.
+The largest producers of SAPs are Nippon Shokubai, BASF, and Evonik, which together have about 45% of global capacity.
+Producers in mainland China and South Korea continue to increase capacity, which has led to depressed pricing.
+Costs have decreased since early 2019 because of lower-priced acrylic acid feedstock, which is derived from propylene.

 The following pie chart shows world consumption of superabsorbent polymers:

 - Increasing disposable income.
 Disposable diapers are a luxury to families with low disposable income.
 A baby’s diaper is changed five or six times a day in prosperous countries like the United States, which can cost $1,000–2,000 annually.
-By contrast, in less developed countries, an infant’s diaper might be changed only once a day, and cloth diapers are often used.
+In less developed countries, an infant’s diaper might be changed only once a day, and cloth diapers are often used.

 - Demand from educated women who insist on more effective sanitary products.

 - Higher population growth.
-As an example, in China, the one-child-per-family policy was recently relaxed to allow two children per family.
+For example, in mainland China, the one-child-per-family policy was recently relaxed to allow two children per family.

 - Greater availability in the developing world.
 For example, in India, higher-quality hospitals have begun to promote the use of disposable sanitary products, which should increase the penetration rate of diapers.

-It is expected that adult incontinence products, the second-largest use, will experience much higher growth in developed regions for several reasons:
+Adult incontinence products, the second-largest use, is expected to experience much higher growth in developed regions for several reasons:

 - The population is aging quickly in the United States, Europe, Japan, and other countries.